stanthesoupking/Evolution-Simulator/README.md

 Version 0.0.1
 Written in C++ and SDL2.
 # Compiling
 To compile on Windows you need MinGW and then you should be able to run "make" as usual.
-You will need to have installed SDL.
+You will need to have installed SDL2.

     make